 Liberty Lands is wholly owned and maintained by the neighborhood – it is NOT a city park.
 Please join the group of neighbors who run the park by attending a park steering committee meeting (2nd Tuesday of every month) or workday (9-11 a.m. every Saturday).

 How do I make a reservation for an event at the park?

 Thinking about having a party at Liberty Lands?
 We’ve finally reached the point where you really NEED to make a reservation a few weeks in advance, or there just won’t be room for you.
 Weekends fill up, and reserved uses always have priority.
 Here’s what you need to do:

-Read the Guidelines For Use of Liberty Lands.
-(Choose the appropriate link below)
+Read the Guidelines For Use of Liberty Lands below.
+These are The Basics.

 You’ll get an email in response in one or two days letting you know how much to donate, any special issues you should know, and that your party is reserved!

 It costs $25 and up for small parties (25 or fewer), plus $1/person if you want potty rental.